-If you are looking to study in one of the best universities in Latin America, then heading to Brazil might be your best bet, according to the results of the 2018 Times Higher Education Latin America University Rankings.
-The country has an impressive 43 universities in the ranking of approximately 130 universities in the region.
+If you are looking to study at one of the best universities in Latin America, heading to Brazil might be your best bet, according to the results of the 2019 Times Higher Education Latin America University Rankings.
+The country has an impressive 52 universities in the ranking of approximately 150 universities.

-The Latin America University Ranking uses the same methodology as the World University Rankings, but some of the indicators have been recalibrated to reflect the profile of higher education in Latin America.
+The Latin America University Rankings use the same methodology as the World University Rankings but some of the indicators have been recalibrated to reflect the profile of higher education in Latin America.
 The full methodology can be found here.

 Best universities in the world